-After four years on the road, I’ve literally lost count of the number of places I’ve stayed with terrible Internet connections.
+After several years on the road, I’ve literally lost count of the number of places I’ve stayed with terrible internet connections.

 Please, for the sake of your guests and your bottom line, consider the following.

 Like anything else in life, when it comes to wireless routers, you get what you pay for.
 That cheap, crappy router you bought from the local electronics store four years ago isn’t up to the job anymore.
 It probably wasn’t back then, either.
 The same goes for the piece of junk your internet company sent you when you signed up for a connection.